Feel like your life is becoming all work and no play? Pack your bags, and fido's and hit the road for a trip to Byron Bay, NSW.

 at Treehouse on Belongil at 25 Childe St, Belonghi Beach has global cuisine, wood-fired pizzas and live music in a bohemian restaurant and bar under palm trees.
 Really great to visit at night too.

-3. Go for an early morning Beach Walk along the Beach, then up to the Lighthouse
+3. Go for an early morning Beach Walk along Main Beach.

 The walk can start from Main Beach - but we recommend starting at Wategos Beach instead.